French court suspends Airbus insider trading trial

 Forgeard, 67, is one of four former executives charged with abusing privileged knowledge that deliveries of the world's largest jetliner, the A380, would be delayed and that costs of that plane as well as the newer A350 were rocketing higher.

-Also on trial are two former industrial shareholders, French media group Lagardere (LAGA.PA) and German car firm Daimler (DAIGn.DE), which reduced their stakes in April 2006.
+Also on trial are two former industrial shareholders, French media group Lagardere and German car firm Daimler, which reduced their stakes in April 2006.

 The charges carry the risk of substantial fines and up to two years in jail, though prison sentences are rare.